Patient Blood Management

 Potential serious side effects

-If you experience these, please stop taking TXA and call your physician immediately or seek emergency treatment:
+If you experience any of the following, please stop taking TXA and call your physician immediately, or seek emergency care:

 • Hives, rash or itching